-During 2020 we had been mounting an exhibition of artworks for sale in the inner gallery of Victoria Hall in Oakham High Street, as part of the Hall's Pictures For Pleasure exhibition which is usually open to the public on Wednesdays, Fridays and Saturdays approx.9.00am until 4.00pm (when the plantsman and Hall Trustee John Snell has his stall outside).
-Other artists also exhibit in the gallery space.
-Notices are posted up near our Oakham Art Group works should anyone wish to make a purchase, and prices are mostly well below £100.
-Or you can use the Contact Us button above top right.
-Please note - Currently this exhibition is CLOSED.
+During 2020 between lockdowns we had an exhibition of artworks for sale in the inner gallery of Victoria Hall in Oakham High Street, as part of the Hall's Pictures For Pleasure exhibitions.
+Other artists also exhibited in the gallery space.
+Our prices were mostly well below £100.
+(This gallery space is currently occupied in 2021 by other users).

 Our Summer 2019 Exhibition was held over 19 days in late summer at Stamford Arts Centre.
 Twenty of the thirty members exhibited and 14 artworks were sold.
-We hope to return to this heavily pre-booked venue for a fortnight in 2021, having last secured a much sought after gallery booking there in 2016.
+We hope to return to this heavily pre-booked venue at some stage in the coming years, having previously secured a much sought after gallery booking there in 2016.